WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](http://wptravel.io/category/wp-travel-release/).

 == Changelog ==

+= 4.6.1 =
+Release Date: 5th May, 2021

+Enhancement:
+* Set as trip date listing in the trip page for new user from 4.6.1 and above.
+Now date list will display in the single trip page for new user.

+Fixes:
+* Fixed inventory tab content not showing for V3 mode of WP Travel.

 = 4.6.0 =
 Release Date: 3rd May, 2021